Welsh Springer Spaniel vs Welsh Terrier: Complete Comparison (2026)

 Health and Lifespan Comparison

 Welsh Springer Spaniel has a typical lifespan of 12-15 years, while Welsh Terrier lives approximately 12-15 years.
 Health profiles differ significantly between these dogs.
-Welsh Springer Spaniel is predisposed to Orthopedic Conditions, Eye Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
+Welsh Springer Spaniel is predisposed to joint and skeletal conditions, Eye Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
 Welsh Terrier faces its own health challenges including Eye Conditions, Other Conditions.
 Welsh Springer Spaniel has 3 documented predispositions compared to 2 for Welsh Terrier, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health